sakit333/sakit333/README.md

 # 👋 Hi, I'm Akshay Kumar S
+---
 ## 🌟 About Me
 I am a dedicated DevOps Engineer with 2 years of hands-on experience in automating and optimizing the software development lifecycle.
-My expertise lies in working with various DevOps tools and technologies to streamline processes, enhance productivity, and ensure seamless deployments.
+My expertise includes working with a wide range of DevOps tools and technologies to streamline processes, enhance productivity, and ensure seamless deployments.
+Over the past 2 years, I have also served as a Corporate Trainer, specializing in DevOps methodologies and tools.
+My role as a trainer involves designing and delivering comprehensive training programs to help teams and individuals master DevOps practices and technologies.
+---
 ## 🛠️ Skills and Tools

 ### 💻 Programming & Scripting Languages